turf00/demo-jre-bug-multirelease/README.md

 There are two modules, one with and one without a mutli-release jar.
 You simply build then execute the jar.

+*The problem will be visible with Java 11 as that is the version I tested with.*

 The problem is triggered by calling ClassLoader.getResource with the empty string.

 E.g.